We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A 2016 study tested the effects of a 5-percent mixture of lavender essential oil diluted in sweet almond oil on osteoarthritis of the knee.
+A 2016 study tested the effects of a 5% mixture of lavender essential oil diluted in sweet almond oil on osteoarthritis of the knee.

-Participants who massaged 5 milliliters (mL) of the mixture onto their swollen joints nine times over the course of 3 weeks reported reduced pain after the first week.
+Participants who massaged 5 milliliters (mL) of the mixture onto their swollen joints 9 times over the course of 3 weeks reported reduced pain after the first week.
 However, more research is needed.

 Lavender essential oil can be purchased in health stores and online.

 Ginger has long been recommended for people with chronic inflammation and pain.
-It can be added to meals or taken in supplements.
+The spice can be added to meals or taken in supplements.

 Chemicals in ginger transform into a powerful group of anti-inflammatory compounds called gingerols once digested.

 The essential oil of ginger may contain other compounds that ease symptoms of RA.
 A